NEW NET ZERO ENERGY ELEMENTARY SCHOOL.

 LITCHFIELD SCHOOL DISTRICT.

-This low energy use will be achieved through the implementation of Passive House strategies, primarily the design of an airtight and highly insulated building envelope.
+Low energy use to be achieved through the implementation of Passive House strategies, primarily the design of an airtight and highly insulated building envelope.
 The envelope design will reduce the size of mechanical systems along with overall energy use, as well as providing resilience in the face of rising energy costs.
 Working with District stakeholders as well as NH State Energy representatives through a series of “energy design charrettes” the design process developed various scenarios to test strategies that will not only achieve Net Zero energy, but are also resilient, easily maintainable, and cost effective.
 The selected strategy optimizes the project goals and operational needs.
-After the reductions, a photovoltaic array will be sized based on the remaining energy needs of the building.
+After the reductions, a photovoltaic array would be sized based on the remaining energy needs of the building.

 Design Intent